DAKiersz/something-stochastic-hugo/src/content/blog/Hello World.md

 If you scroll with LinkedIn, you might find a questionable post or two about how people don't like selling themselves, that we all need to do better because we end up deflecting complements with self-deprecating counter-comments instead.
 I found there is a truth to them - and I'm just as guilty of this.

 Over last few years, I've spent time on a dozen or so miscellaneous mini-projects - from refurbishing laptops, using ADB-S receivers for aircraft tracking to developing home infrastructure (more info soon!).
 I've also dabbled in DXing, Linux and probability theory in order to contribute in academic projects, besides a number of personal adventures.
-One thing missing is a platform to showcase it all, really.
+One thing missing is a platform to showcase it all.

 In short, this blog will aid me in sharing my thoughts on various topics related to tech and engineering; but also serve as a noble platform for shameless self-promotion and showcasing current passion projects - including this very blog, and the painstaking process of learning WebDev to develop it.